1.4 Program Structure & Requirements

 - Spring Semester (April–July)

-PathwayConnect is primarily targeted to — and built around — 18–30-year-old young adult Church members who have little to no previous college experience and who face a variety of obstacles, such as insufficient finances, lack of confidence, limited skills, lack of quality local educational options, low English proficiency, and/or busy schedules.
+PathwayConnect is primarily targeted to Church members between the ages of 18 and 30 who have little to no previous university experience and who face a variety of obstacles, such as insufficient finances, lack of confidence, limited skills, lack of quality local educational options, low English proficiency, or busy schedules.
 However, all Church members may participate in the program if they are eligible and if it is established in their local area (see 2.2 Admission Requirements).

-In addition to taking courses online, students are also required to participate in a weekly gathering (or gatherings) every Thursday night during PathwayConnect.
-Students come having already completed coursework and are prepared to actively participate in meaningful discussion and learning activities with their peers.
-Students also gain valuable leadership skills by being a “lead student,” in which they utilize a lesson plan and lead gathering activities and discussion one or more times during their PathwayConnect experience (see 5.4.1 Lead Students).
+In addition to taking courses online, students are also required to participate in weekly gatherings during PathwayConnect.
+Students come having already completed their coursework and prepared to actively participate in meaningful discussion and learning activities with their peers.
+Students also gain valuable leadership skills by acting as a “lead student,” in which they facilitate a gathering using a provided agenda one or more times during their PathwayConnect experience (see 5.4.1 Lead Students).

-Elder David A. Bednar shared the following about the importance of gathering for BYU-Idaho students:
+Elder David A. Bednar shared the following about the importance of gathering:

-For these reasons and many others, weekly PathwayConnect gatherings are one of the most fundamental aspects of the program.
-Many students who have been involved have reported an increase in confidence, a renewed desire to learn, as well as significant spiritual benefits such as more frequent and meaningful scripture study and prayer, increased church attendance, and better family relationships (see 5.0 Gatherings).
+For these reasons and many others, weekly PathwayConnect gatherings are one of the most unique and fundamental aspects of the program.
+Many students who have been involved have reported an increase in confidence, a renewed desire to learn, and significant spiritual benefits (see 5.0 Gatherings).

 PathwayConnect offers two versions:

 - Standard (for native or near-native English speakers)

 Visit the locations web page to see where PathwayConnect gatherings are available.
 Virtual gatherings are also available in instances when students are unable to attend in person.